-To explore this question, we will read about and practice archival methods, including with guidance from the archivists in Penn State’s Special Collections Library.
-We will also engage with archival scholarship from across rhetorical studies as well as archival studies, information science, and interdisciplinary women’s, gender, and sexuality studies.
-These scholarly conversations will attend to both brick-and-mortar archives and digital formations, while taking up a range of feminist and queer methodologies for uncovering how power is imbricated in archives.
+To explore this power of archives, we will read about and practice archival methods, including with guidance from the archivists in Penn State’s Special Collections Library.
+We will engage with archival scholarship from across rhetorical studies as well as archival studies and interdisciplinary women’s, gender, and sexuality studies.
+These scholarly conversations attend to brick-and-mortar archives and digital formations.
+They enact imaginative, creative, and pedagogical engagements with archives.
+They take up, theorize, and demonstrate a range of feminist and queer methodologies for uncovering and intervening in the power of archives.

-Ultimately each seminar participant will propose and carry out an original archival research project related to his/her/hir/their area of specialization with respect to rhetoric, gender, and/or sexuality.
-Our attention to theory and methods will thus prepare you to conduct archival research while reflecting critically on the archive’s power to inform.
+Informed by and contributing to these scholarly conversations, each seminar participant will propose and carry out an original archival project related to his/her/hir/their area of specialization within rhetoric, gender, and/or sexuality studies.
+Our attention to both theory and methods will thus prepare you to conduct archival research while reflecting critically and creatively on the archive’s power to inform gender and sexuality.